puppetlabs/puppet-docs/source/pe/3.7/quick_writing_windows.markdown

 * Create a site module that assigns other modules into machine roles
 * Apply Puppet classes to groups with the console

-> Before starting this walkthrough, you should have completed the previous exercises in the [introductory quick start guide](./quick_start.html).
+> Before starting this walkthrough, you should have completed the [introductory quick start guide](./quick_start.html).
 You should still be logged in as root or administrator on your nodes.

 >Note: By following the steps in this guide, you'll be making changes to the Puppet Labs Registry module.
 If you upgrade the module in the future, the changes you make in these steps will be overwritten.